Sequential testing for structural stability in approximate factor models: Assumptions and preliminary theory

-Assumption \ref{ass-3}\textit{(ii)} is a high-level condition which, in essence, poses a constraint on the amount of serial correlation that one can have in the process $\{X_{h,t}X_{j,t}\}_{t=1}^T$ and therefore, albeit indirectly, in $\{X_{i,t}\}_{t=1}^T$.
-In general, this assumption is satisfied by any linear process with summable fourth cumulants (see e.g., \citealp{hannan1970}, Theorem 6, page 210).
-Some examples under which Assumption \ref{ass-3} holds are reported in \citet{trapani17} and include the case of stationary, causal processes - see \citet{wu05}.
+As far as Assumption \ref{ass-3} is concerned, part \textit{(ii)} is a high-level condition which, in essence, poses a constraint on the amount of serial correlation that one can have in the process $\{X_{h,t}X_{j,t}\}_{t=1}^T$ and therefore, albeit indirectly, in $\{X_{i,t}\}_{t=1}^T$.
+In general, this assumption is satisfied by any linear process with summable fourth cumulants (see e.g., \citet{hannan1970}, Theorem 6, page 210).
+Some examples under which Assumption \ref{ass-3} holds are reported in \citet{trapani17} and include the case of stationary, causal processes -- see \citet{wu05}.
 This family of processes in turn includes several popular examples such as Volterra series and ARCH/GARCH processes, thus allowing for the case of conditional heteroskedasticity.

 Finally, note that Assumptions \ref{ass-2} and \ref{ass-3} allow for some degree of cross-sectional and serial dependence in the panel of idiosyncratic components, $\left\{ u_{i,t}\text{, }1\leq i\leq N\text{, }1\leq t\leq T\right\} $; thus, (\ref{fmscalar}) defines an \textquotedblleft approximate\textquotedblright\ factor model, as opposed to an \textquotedblleft exact\textquotedblright\ one, which would require cross-sectionally and serially \textit{i.i.d.} errors.